homebysix/ejdotcom/content/posts/pre-commit-01-intro.md

 ```

 {{< admonition note "Remote rules still apply" >}}
 Skipping pre-commit hooks locally does not bypass your Git remote host settings.
-For example, if you have your Git host configured to prohibit pushes to the default branch, or if you have pre-commit configured to run on CI/CD pipelines, bypassing local hooks with <code>-n</code> may not achieve what you want.
+For example, if you have your Git host configured to prohibit pushes to the default branch, or if you have pre-commit configured to run on CI/CD pipelines, bypassing local hooks with `--no-verify` may not achieve what you want.
 {{< /admonition >}}

 ## Collaboration